 Ludovico (he/him) is about to graduate with an honours degree in International Politics at the University of Stirling in Scotland.
 He has been involved in the youth network of Global Justice Now where he has worked in the role of Scotland youth network organiser.
 He also founded the local youth group Global Justice Stirling during his period in Stirling.
 He first encountered SOS-UK through the Invest for Change campaign that supported Global Justice Stirling in lobbying their university to divest their investment portfolio from indirect investments in fossil fuels and other harmful companies.
 Ludovico is a passionate campaigner and is interested in intersectional social justice, communications, and journalism.

-Olure Kolawole Samuel (He/Him) is the current President of the Students' Union at the University of the West of England (UWE),where he completed his MSc in Environmental Health.
-He also leads the Kolawole Samuel Olure Foundation, an NGO dedicatedto promoting sustainability within deprived communities.
-Himself and his team at, the Students’ Union at UWE achieved excellence in the Green Impact Award for 2023/2024 by advancing sustainability initiatives and activities within the university.
+Olure Kolawole Samuel (He/Him) is the current President of the Students' Union at the University of the West of England (UWE), where he completed his MSc in Environmental Health.
+He also leads the Kolawole Samuel Olure Foundation, an NGO dedicated to promoting sustainability within deprived communities.
+Himself and his team at the Students’ Union at UWE achieved excellence in the Green Impact Award for 2023/2024 by advancing sustainability initiatives and activities within the union.
 Kolawole's team actively lobbies the university to foster a more sustainable environment and holds the administration accountable for their sustainability strategies.
 Passionate about climate justice, Kolawole is committed to amplifying the voices of intersecting communities.
 He focuses on creating a sustainable future and promoting environmental responsibility both within the university and the broader community, particularly within marginalised groups.

 Scarlett Westbrook is an18-year-old leading climate justice activist and journalist, and the youngest person in the world to attain an A level in Government and Politics, which she self-taught at age 13.
 She is also the youngest parliamentary policy writer, most known for her work on climate education, and for being a lead organiser of the British School Climate Strikes.
 In 2022, she was awarded an Honorary Doctorate of Science from the University of London for her work on climate justice.